Seth Thomas Private Label & Named Grade Pocket Watches

 Century movements were phased out of the Sears, Roebuck & Co.
 Catalog product line starting in the Fall of 1901 with the introduction of the Edgemere line; and Century was gone in the 1902 Fall catalog.
 Century movements were then seen for sale in the catalogs of A.C.
 Becken, Brooks Optical, Butler Brothers of New York, N. Shure Company, John M. Smyth Company, Holsman & Alter, Lapp & Flershem, Moore & Evans, W.H.
 Lasselle, and Otto Young & Co.

-Century U.S.A.
-Trading Watch is a private label in Seth Thomas 18-size Model 12.
+Century U.S.A. with Locomotive Dial is a private label in Seth Thomas 18-size Model 12.

 Chautauqua is a private label in Seth Thomas 18-size Model 5 and 6-size Model 14.
 There is not one in this collection; but a Chautauqua, serial number 228528, can be found in the Pocket Watch Database Seth Thomas Image Gallery for Model 5.